image bio

 What Causes Low Folic Acid?

-By OBGYN and fertility specialist Dr. Kenosha Gleaton
+By OBGYN Dr. Kenosha Gleaton

 Folic acid is a vital nutrient for early fetal development and the production of red blood cells.
 Low levels of folic acid may lead to negative effects, so it’s important to know what factors contribute to low folic acid.

 Folic acid is a nutrient in the B vitamin family that is used by the body for red blood cell production, fetal development, DNA maintenance, and more.
-In the United States, it’s common for grain products to be fortified with folic acid, a measure implemented in 1998 to help reduce neural tube defects (NTDs).
-NTDs are birth defects that are caused by underdevelopment or abnormal development of the brain or spinal cord, like spina bifida.
+In the United States, it’s common for grain products to be fortified with folic acid, a measure implemented in 1998 to help reduce neural tube defects (NTDs).1 NTDs are birth defects that are caused by underdevelopment or abnormal development of the brain or spinal cord, like spina bifida.
 Folate is also naturally found in foods such as spinach, asparagus, brussels sprouts, citrus, nuts, and more.

-Importance of folate
+Importance of Folate

 Low folic acid levels may result in a folate deficiency, which can lead to serious complications.
 While it’s rare to have a folate deficiency in countries with fortified products, it is possible to have low folate levels.
 Aside from avoiding a healthy and balanced diet, some potential folic acid deficiency causes include:

-Digestive diseases
+Digestive Diseases

-Certain medications
+Certain Medications

 It’s possible that some medications may interfere with the level of folate in the blood.
 Specifically anti-epileptic drugs, including phenytoin, carbamazepine, and valproate.
 Ulcerative colitis drugs can also interfere with folate absorption, such as sulfasalazine.
 Speak with your healthcare provider about any medications you’re taking and how they may impact your folate levels, especially when TTC.

-Some groups are at a higher risk of low folate levels, including:
+Some groups are at a higher risk of low folate levels, including [1]:

 • Girls and women aged 14 to 30